 The Lost Sister is partially inspired by my friend’s real-life experiences at the Nova Scotia Home for Coloured Children in Dartmouth, Nova Scotia in the 1940s (read about it in this 2012 Maclean’s Magazine article).
 My friend helped drive a class action suit with other former residents, which led to a historic apology from the Province of Nova Scotia as well as an public inquiry.
 My friend also helped me conduct contextual research on the Home’s founding vision to support vulnerable children in Black communities, who were rejected by mainstream institutions that housed white children.
-The manuscript reflects this history as a complex interplay of the consequences of discrimination, poverty, and systemic racism in the lives of young people, as well as their resilience in survival.
+The story reflects this history as a complex interplay of the consequences of discrimination, poverty, and systemic racism in the lives of young people, as well as their resilience in survival.